-262 Recovery of a monetary penalty
+262-Recovery of a monetary penalty

-If the court orders a person to pay a monetary penalty:
+If the IRC orders a person to pay a monetary penalty-

-- (a) the penalty is payable to the Territory; and - (b) the Territory may enforce the order as if it were a judgment of the court.
+- (a) the penalty is payable to the State; and - (b) the State may enforce the order as if it were a judgment of the court.

-263 Civil double jeopardy
+263-Civil double jeopardy

-A court must not make an order against a person under section 259 for contravention of a WHS civil penalty provision if an order has been made against the person under a civil penalty provision under an Act of the Commonwealth or a State in relation to conduct that is substantially the same as the conduct constituting the contravention.
+The IRC must not make an order against a person under section 259 for contravention of a WHS civil penalty provision if an order has been made against the person under a civil penalty provision under an Act of the Commonwealth or a State in relation to conduct that is substantially the same as the conduct constituting the contravention.

-264 Criminal proceedings during civil proceedings
+264-Criminal proceedings during civil proceedings

-- (1) Proceedings against a person for a contravention of a WHS civil penalty provision are stayed if: - (a) criminal proceedings are commenced or have already commenced against the person for an offence; and - (b) the offence is constituted by conduct that is substantially the same as the conduct alleged to constitute the contravention of the WHS civil penalty provision. - (2) The proceedings for the order may be resumed if the person is not convicted or found guilty of the offence. - (3) If the proceedings for the order are not resumed, the proceedings are dismissed.
+- (1) Proceedings against a person for a contravention of a WHS civil penalty provision are stayed if- - (a) criminal proceedings are commenced or have already commenced against the person for an offence; and - (b) the offence is constituted by conduct that is substantially the same as the conduct alleged to constitute the contravention of the WHS civil penalty provision. - (2) The proceedings for the order may be resumed if the person is not convicted or found guilty of the offence.
+Otherwise, the proceedings for the order are dismissed.

-265 Criminal proceedings after civil proceedings
+265-Criminal proceedings after civil proceedings